Krona visualization tool

 Many bioinformatics tools provide classifications based on the NCBI Taxonomy.
 These classifications can be imported to Krona via tab-separated files listing taxonomy IDs.

-For example file (sample1.tsv)
+For example, file sample1.tsv:

-Can be visualized with command:
+can be visualized with the command:

-The three columns, by default, are query-ID, taxonomy-ID, and score (optional), but these can be changed using options -q,-t, and -s.
+but these can be changed using the options -q,-t, and -s.
 Commented lines (#) are ignored.
-For example an output file from Kraken2 can be visualized with command:

 The Krona visualizations are based on HTML5.
-To study them you can open a virtual desktop in Puhti web interface and open a browser there.
+To study them, you can open a virtual desktop in Puhti web interface and open a browser there.

-Alternatively you can copy these files to a publicly accessible data bucket in Allas, and study the results with your local web browser.
+Alternatively, you can copy these files to a publicly accessible data bucket in Allas, and study the results with your local web browser.
 You can use commands a-flip or a-publish to do the copying:

-For example command:
+For example the command: